ROBERT TOWNSEND

 Portrait of a serious middle-aged man in a black jacket and white shirt indoors.

-Fabienne, A neighbor and health food fanatic, had invited Patrice and me, and some three dozens of her (mostly) French friends to a soiree.
+Fabienne, French, a neighbor and natural food fanatic, invited Patrice and me, and some three dozens of her (mostly) French friends to a soiree.
 Thus, the evening's language was French....

 Four adults enjoying drinks outdoors with scenic countryside views.